microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

     ![Replace Tokens task](images/replace-tokens.png)

-    > **Note**: There are 2 tokenized files that the release will take advantage of, both of which live in the root of the MyShuttle2 repo.
+    {% include note.html content= "There are 2 tokenized files that the release will take advantage of, both of which live in the root of the MyShuttle2 repo.
 The build process published these files so that they are available as outputs of the build, ready for use in the Release process. `docker-compose.release.yml` contains tokens for the host port, container image names and tags.  `testng.release.xml` contains tokens for the baseUrl to test.
-These tokenized files make it possible to "Build Once, Deploy Many Times" since they separate the environment configuration and the binaries from the build.
-The Replace Tokens task inject release variables (which you will define shortly) into the tokens in the files.
+These tokenized files make it possible to **Build Once, Deploy Many Times** since they separate the environment configuration and the binaries from the build.
+The Replace Tokens task inject release variables (which you will define shortly) into the tokens in the files." %}

-1. Click the "+" icon on the phase to add a new task.
-Type "docker" in the search box.
-Add a "Docker Compose" task.
+1. Click the **+** icon on the phase to add a new task.
+Type **docker** in the search box.
+Add a **Docker Compose** task.

 1. Set the following properties for the Docker Compose task: